Free Website Content - Keep Children Safe Online

 Do not allow your children to use a webcam unsupervised.

-even worse, what may seem harmless online flirting might
+or even worse, what may seem harmless online flirting

-result in unwarranted or undesired attention from an anonymous
+might result in unwarranted or undesired attention from

 2. Common Area.